GENI-NSF/geni-tools/README-stitching.txt

 Internet2 currently operates a ''prototype'' GENI aggregate over ION.
 This aggregate accepts calls using the GENI Aggregate Manager API, and translates those into calls to OSCARS (ION).

+== Troubleshooting ==

+Stitching is new to GENI, and uses several prototype services (this client, the Stitching Computation Service, the ION aggregate, as well as stitching implementations at aggregates).
+Therefore, bugs and rough edges are expected.
+Please note failure conditions, expect occasional failures, and report any apparent bugs to omni-help@geni.net

+Expected failure conditions include:
+ - No path exists between specified endpoints
+ - No VLAN tags available at one of the aggregates

+As with Omni errors, when reporting problems please include as much detail as possible:
+ - `python src/omni.py --version`
+ - The exact commandline you used to invoke stitcher
+ - The request RSpec you used with stitcher
+ - The last few lines of your call to stitcher - all the logs if possible
+ - The resulting manifest RSpec if the script succeeded

 == Known Issues and Limitations ==
  - Aggregate support is limited.
 Available aggregates as of 3/2013: